 Staying healthy in school: Kid-friendly tips

 Do you know why school kids get sick so often?
-The best ways to keep your child healthy in school?
-Get the answers to these school health questions and more.By Mayo Clinic Staff
+The best ways to keep your child healthy?
+Get the answers to these questions and more.By Mayo Clinic Staff

 Does it seem as if your child is sick all the time?
 In the early school years, your child's immune system is put to the test.
 After all, young children in large groups tend to easily spread organisms that cause illness.